Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 1-dimensional Transmission Graphs

 \section{Reachability Oracles for 1-dimensional Transmission Graphs}

 In this section, we prove the existence of efficient reachability oracles for one-dimensional transmission graphs and show that they can be computed quickly. \begin{theorem} Let $G$ be the transmission graph of an $n$-point set $P \subset \R$.
-We can construct in $O(n \log n)$ time a geometric reachability oracle for $G$ with space $S(n) = O(n)$ and query time $Q(n) = O(1)$. \end{theorem}
+Given the point set $P$ with the associated radii, we can construct in $O(n \log n)$ time a geometric reachability oracle for $G$ that requires $O(n)$ space and can answer a query in $O(1)$ time. \end{theorem}